 At what stages in a woman’s life is she more susceptible to periodontal disease and other oral health problems?

-There are five situations in a women’s life during which hormone fluctuations make them more susceptible to oral health problems – puberty, the monthly menstruation cycle, when using oral contraceptives, during pregnancy, and at menopause.
+There are five stages in a women’s life during which changes in hormone levels make them more susceptible to oral health problems – puberty, the monthly menstruation cycle, when using oral contraceptives, during pregnancy, and at menopause.

 Puberty — The surge in production of the female hormones estrogen and progesterone that occurs during puberty can increase the blood flow to the gums and change the way gum tissue reacts to bacterial plaque.
 This causes the gum tissue to become red, tender, and swollen, and more likely to bleed during brushing and flossing.